skif-software/nesu/README.md

 `cdb.url`: the url of your CouchDB server endpoint.
 Optional, defaults to http://localhost:5984

 `cdb.name`: name of CouchDB database if different from the db's key name.
 Optional, defaults to the db's key

+`cdb.gzip`: enable "Accept-Encoding: gzip" header in requests to some proxy for CouchDB to get data compressed.
+Optional, defaults to false

 `es.url`: the url of your Elasticsearch endpoint.
 Optional, defaults to http://localhost:9200